dannyedel/personal-firewall/README.md

 the first packet of each connection, instead of every single packet.
 While this removes the ability to stop already-opened connections, it massively reduces CPU load.

+## DNS lookups

+It is ***HIGHLY*** recommended to install `nscd` (the name-service-cache-daemon) to avoid massive slowdowns due to DNS resolving.

+If you have a recursive resolver ready, be sure to add it to the whitelist in `dissect-packet.cc` (this will be a command-line option soon™).